Hyperkalaemia Causes, Symptoms, and Treatment

 What is hyperkalaemia?

 Hyperkalaemia is defined as plasma potassium in excess of 5.5 mmol/L. The European Resuscitation Guidelines further classify hyperkalaemia as :

 - Moderate - 6.0-6.4 mmol/L.

 Potassium is the most abundant intracellular cation - 98% of it being located intracellularly.
 Hyperkalaemia has four broad causes:

 - Renal causes - eg, due to decreased excretion or drugs.

 - Increased circulation of potassium - can be exogenous or endogenous.

 - A shift from the intracellular to the extracellular space.

-The time of greatest risk is at the extremes of life.
-Reported incidence in hospitals is 1-10%, with reduced renal function causing a five-fold increase in risk in patients on potassium-influencing drugs.
+The time of greatest risk is at the extremes of life..
+In a large UK primary care study, the overall incidence rate of a hyperkalaemic event was 2.9 per 100 person-years.
 Men are more likely than women to develop hyperkalaemia, whilst women are more likely to experience hypokalaemia.

 - Acute kidney injury (AKI).